junon10/STM32F411_USB_AUDIO_DAC/README.md

-# STM32F4xx "Black Pill" + PCM5102A USB DAC
+# STM32F4xx "Black Pill" USB to I2S DAC Audio Bridge

-* Uses inexpensive STM32F4xx "Black Pill" and PCM5102A modules
+## Features

-* USB Full Speed Class 1 Audio device, no driver installation required
+* USB Full Speed Class 1 Audio device, no special drivers needed
+* Isochronous with endpoint feedback (3bytes, 10.14 format) to synchronize sampling frequency Fs
-* USB Bus powered
+* Bus powered
 * Supports 24-bit audio streams with Fs = 44.1kHz, 48kHz or 96kHz
-* USB Audio Volume (0dB to -96dB, 3dB steps) and Mute support
+* USB Audio Volume (0dB to -96dB, 3dB steps) and Mute control
-* Isochronous with endpoint feedback (3bytes, 10.14 format) to synchronize sampling frequency Fs
-* STM32F4xx I2S master output with I2S Philips standard 24/32 data frame
+* I2S master output with I2S Philips standard 24/32 data frame
+* Uses inexpensive Aliexpress-sourced STM32F4xx "Black Pill" and PCM5102A modules.
-* Makefile build support for STM32F401CCU6 or STM32F411CEU6 modules
+* Build support (Makefile option) for STM32F401CCU6 and STM32F411CEU6 boards
 * Optional MCLK output generation on STM32F411

-When the USB Audio DAC device is enumerated on plug-in, it reports its capabilities (audio class, sampling frequency options, bit depth).
-If you configure the host audio playback settings optimally, a native 96kHZ 24bit audio file will play unmodified, while a 44.1kHz or 48kHz 16bit stream will be resized to 24bits and resampled to 96kHz.

 I now understand why there is a market for audiophile DACs with higher end headphones.
 I was given a pair of used Grado SR60 headphones a long time ago and was unimpressed.
-With my laptop and smartphone headphone outputs they didn't sound particularly remarkable.
+With my laptop and smartphone headphone outputs they didn't sound great compared to my budget earbuds.
 In fact, they were lacking in bass response.
 And they are bulky, with a heavy cable.
 So they've been in a cupboard for the past 16-17 years.

+I first noticed that my old iPhone SE standard wired earbuds sounded remarkably good with the USB-DAC, much better than my other budget earbuds and my cheap but comfortable Sennheiser PX60 headphones.

-I retrieved the Grado headphones and tried them out with the USB DAC.
-The difference is astonishing.
-I'm no golden-ears audiophile, but the amount of detail and frequency response is impressive.
-Have a look at this [Cambridge Audio website](https://www.cambridgeaudio.com/row/en/blog/our-guide-usb-audio-why-should-i-use-it?fbclid=IwAR33SS0e_jNiQ1tBSOj29KdEOi1mhHn1r87bMg-VyAMmR2NeSmKETod-JkY#:~:text=Class%201%20will%20give%20you,step%20up%20to%20Class%202) comparing a dedicated USB Audio Class 1 DAC to a laptop headphone output.
+I retrieved the Grado headphones and tried them out, the difference is astonishing.
+I'm no golden-ears audiophile, but the amount of detail and frequency response is remarkable.
+I'm kind of surprised that the DACs on brand name (Lenovo & Vaio) laptops are so poor in quality, but have a look at this [Cambridge Audio website](https://www.cambridgeaudio.com/row/en/blog/our-guide-usb-audio-why-should-i-use-it?fbclid=IwAR33SS0e_jNiQ1tBSOj29KdEOi1mhHn1r87bMg-VyAMmR2NeSmKETod-JkY#:~:text=Class%201%20will%20give%20you,step%20up%20to%20Class%202) comparing a dedicated USB Audio Class 1 DAC to a laptop headphone output.
 I have to agree with them.

+I normally re-cycle my prototype modules for new projects, but I am now using this setup as a permanent headphone driver, and my Grado phones are back in service.

-Even 44.1kHz/16bit MP3 files sound much better when played back via the USB DAC.
-The PCM5102A isn't marketed as an "audiophile" component, but it obviously can drive high-quality headphones much better than standard laptop/smartphone DAC components.
+When the USB Audio DAC device is enumerated on plug-in, it reports its capabilities (audio class, sampling frequency options, bit depth).
+If you configure the audio device driver optimally, a native 96kHZ 24bit audio file will play unmodified, while a 44.1kHz or 48kHz 16bit stream will be resized to 24bits and resampled to 96kHz.
+And yes, even 44.1kHz/16bit MP3 files sound much better when played back via the USB DAC.
+I'm not sure why - the PCM5102A isn't marketed as an "audiophile" component, but it obviously can drive high-quality headphones much better than standard laptop/smartphone DAC components.

-I normally re-cycle my prototype modules for new projects, but I am now using this setup as a permanent headphone driver.

-For a "budget audiophile" experience, try the Venus Electronics Monk Plus in-ear phones with the USB DAC.
-These headphones are (and look) really cheap, but the sound is amazing.

-# Credits
+## Credits
 * [Dragonman USB Audio project](https://github.com/dragonman225/stm32f469-usbaudio)
 * [Endpoint feedback](https://www.microchip.com/forums/m547546.aspx)

-# Software Development Environment
+## Software Development Environment
-* Ubuntu 22.04 AMDx64
+* Ubuntu 20.04 AMDx64
-* STM32CubeIDE v1.12.0
+* STM32CubeIDE v1.6.0
-* STM32 F4 library v1.27.1
+* STM32 F4 library v1.26.1
 * Makefile project.
 Edit makefile flags to
   * Select STM32F411 or STM32F401
   * Enable MCLK output generation (STM32F411 only)
   * Enable diagnostic printout on serial UART port

-# Hardware
+## Hardware

 * WeAct STM32F411CEU6 or STM32F401CCU6 "Black Pill" development board
 	* I2S_2 peripheral interface generates WS, BCK, SDO and optionally MCK